mopa/fastapi-todo-cqrs/README.md

 - Navigate to the project directory: `cd fastapi-todo-cqrs`
 - Build the Docker image: `make build`
 - Run the Docker containers: `make start`
+- Duplicate the `.env.example` to `.env` file and modify it with the data connection to your PostgreSQL database
+- Run the first migration: `docker-compose run pythondev alembic upgrade head`
+    - Other option is enter the docker container and run the command:
+    - `docker exec -it todocqrs /bin/bash`
+    - `alembic upgrade head`

 ## Usage